ang-zeyu/infisearch/docs/src/indexer/fields.md

 This parameter is a boost / penalty multiplied to a individual field's score.

-Specifying `0.0` will also result in the field not being indexed into InfiSearch' inverted index at all.
-Searching for any terms in this field will not show up any results.
+Specifying `0.0` will also result in the field not being indexed into InfiSearch's inverted index at all meaning that searching for any terms in this field will not show up any results.
 The use case may be to create a field that is only stored for UI purposes (for example the `_relative_fp` field), when used in combination with the `storage` parameter.

 **`k=1.2` & `b=0.75`**